apache/ignite-3/modules/platforms/cpp/DEVNOTES.md

 built.
 You can check the list of available CMake options with the `cmake -LAH` command.
 Following are the project-specific options:

-* ENABLE_CONAN={ON|OFF} - ON by default.
-The effect of this option is described in the section above.
 * ENABLE_CLIENT={ON|OFF} - ON by default.
 Indicates whether the C++ client should be built.
 * ENABLE_ODBC={ON|OFF} - OFF by default.
 Indicates whether the ODBC driver should be built.
 * ENABLE_TESTS={ON|OFF} - OFF by default.
 Indicates whether the tests for the selected components should be built.